ibm-cloud-docs/watson-assistant/admin-language-support.md

 | Universal`*` | xx |
 {: caption="Table 1.
 Supported languages" caption-side="top"}

 `*` If you want to support conversations in a language for which {{site.data.keyword.conversationshort}} doesn't have a dedicated model, such as Russian, use the *Universal* language model.
-For more information, see [Adding support for global audiences](/docs/assistant?topic=assistant-assistant-language).
+For more information, see [Adding support for global audiences](/docs/assistant?topic=assistant-assistant-language){: external}.

 ## Feature support details
 {: #admin-language-support-tables}